Robot offers a deeper dive into Lake Erie research

 An could be roaming Presque Isle Bay to collect aquatic life information beginning this bounce.

-- The robotic doesn't look fantastic.
+- The doesn't look fantastic.

 - It seems like the plumbing under your sink.